Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 ### Direct integration

 A quick guide to start showing ads on an application.
-Jump to If you are doing mediation
+Continue reading from [Mediation section](#mediation) if you are doing mediation.

 Implement TPRVideoAdDelegate interface on the class that handles showing the ad: